Blue White Simple Financial Tips Blog Banner 16 3

 The animal is comparable to both the fox and the dog, but it’s now endangered, so it’s doubtful you’ll ever see one outside of a zoo.

 African wild dogs are actually rust-colored and black, with tails that are roughly half as long as the body.
-But others could mistake them for big foxes because of their long ears, which reach over the skull.
+But others could mistake them for big animals like foxes because of their long ears, which reach over the skull.

 8. South American Foxes